Vietnam travel tips

 -The hot and dry season in Southern Vietnam lasts from November until the end of April.
 Between May and October, there is rain, although the temperature is still hot.

-=>So in our opinion, the best time for visiting Vietnam is from September to April each year.
+=> So in our opinion, the best time for taking a Vietnam Tours is from October to April every year.

-2.Vietnam visa
+2.Vietnam Visa

 A Vietnamese entry visa is required for all foreigners wishing to visit Vietnam except for citizens of countries having bilateral agreements on visa exemption with Vietnam.